dooboolab-community/react-native-iap/docs/docs/manual_install.md

 1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 2. Go to `node_modules` ➜ `react-native-iap` and add `RNIapIos.xcodeproj`
 3. In XCode, in the project navigator, select your project.
-Add `libIap.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
+Add `libRNIap.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

 #### iOS with Podfile

 1. Open up `ios/Podfile`

-- Add `pod 'Iap', :path => '../node_modules/react-native-iap'`
+- Add `pod 'RNIap', :path => '../node_modules/react-native-iap'`

 2. Run `pod install`